Marquette Players to Watch Against Michigan State - Second Round

 Marquette Players to Watch

-Kolek leads the Golden Eagles at 7.5 assists per contest, while also posting 4.1 rebounds and 13.1 points.
-He is third in the country in assists.

-Oso Ighodaro averages a team-leading 5.9 rebounds per contest.
-In addition, he's registering 11.5 points and 3.3 assists, shooting 65.9% from the field.
+Oso Ighodaro paces his squad in rebounds per contest (5.9), and also posts 11.5 points and 3.3 assists.
+Defensively, he delivers 0.9 steals and 1.5 blocked shots.

-Jones leads the Golden Eagles with 15.1 points per game and 2 assists, while also averaging 3.5 rebounds.
+Jones leads the Golden Eagles with 15.1 points per contest and 2 assists, while also putting up 3.5 rebounds.

 Marquette Top Performers (Last 10 Games)